savancd/Computer-Science-and-Software-Engineering/README.md

 #### This is self paced learning curve.

-> **My motivation for this project is to learn and to save all my procees in learning and progress.**
+> **My motivation for this project is to learn and to save all my procees in learning and progress, in notes so I can go back and recall how I did something.**

 > *Books:*

+  linux_CL_5th.pdf
   pythonforeverybody.pdf

   [debian-handbook](https://debian-handbook.info/browse/stable/preface.html)

-  The Linux Command line

-> *Finished reading the book:*
+> *Finished reading the books:*

   central-processing-unit.pdf